 On Windows 11, the default screen orientation is the landscape (horizontal or 180 degrees) mode since it allows us to better utilize the space from left to right.
 However, depending on the content, sometimes it makes more sense to change the orientation to portrait (vertical or 90 degrees) mode on the computer.

-Typically, you would want to rotate the screen when you want to dedicate an external monitor for an app to view its content vertically, such as when coding or using social media platforms.
+Usually, you would want to rotate the screen when you want to dedicate an external monitor for an app to view its content vertically, such as when coding or using social media platforms.

 Whatever the reason it might be, Windows 11 has a setting to change the display orientation from landscape to portrait.

-How to rotate screen on Windows 11
+Change screen orientation on Windows 11

 Click on System.